ObjectManagerManager/SMAPIDedicatedServerMod/README.md

 All commands in the game must be sent privately to the player `ServerBot`.
 For example, you must write the following `/message ServerBot MoveBuildPermission on`:

+- `TakeOver`: The host player returns control to the host, all host functions are switched on.
+Cancels the `LetMePlay` command
 - `SafeInviteCode`: A file `invite_code.txt` with the invitation code is created in this mods folder.
 If there is no invitation code, an empty string is saved.
 - `InviteCode`: The invitation code is printed.
 - `Sleep`: (Toggle command) \